vandrada/csb/README.md

 * __install.py__:
 installs the Python modules needed for the programs in this repo

-__Please note that these links only work when the documentation is local.__

 ## Installation
 Most of the Python programs depend on external libraries and modules.
 Each